Cha Hong: Career

 Cha started working at her aunt's hair salon as part of her training, and was later scouted by Ra Beauty Core (라뷰티코아), a larger beauty salon in the Cheongdam-dong district of Gangnam, Seoul.
 In August 2011, Cha started her first hair salon, and by September 2012, Cha had established her second branch in Gangnam, Seoul.
 During her time as a hairdresser, Cha realized the fact that her clients would only spend a few days every year to visit her hair salon so that she could style their hair for them.
 Cha wanted to provide a way for her clients to style their hair themselves when they are unable to visit her for her services, and started teaching them self-hair styling tips through videos and other means.
 These videos became popular and went viral on video-sharing websites not long after.
 During that period, a production staff member of South Korean variety show SBS Star King was interested in filming an episode on self-hair styling, and invited Cha to participate in the filming.
-She initially had to teach a model several self-hair styling techniques on the show, but was later recommended by the productio nstaff to perform the demonstration on the show by herself instead.
+She initially had to teach a model several self-hair styling techniques on the show, but was later recommended by the production staff to perform the demonstration on the show by herself instead.
 After the episode aired, Cha's name became the most searched keyword on the search engines for two consecutive days.

 Apart from her official line of work, Cha has on several occasions visited local universities as a professor to give hairdressing classes.
 In 2011, Cha visited Seokyeong University, and made a similar trip to the Seoul Arts College in 2012.

 In 2013, Cha was invited to be one of the pageant judges for the year's Miss Korea.